Posts

 Image

-Al-Khazneh, widely known as the Treasury is an elaborate rock cut tomb in Petra , a city of the Nabatean Kingdom (312 BCE – 106 CE) located in Southern Jordan .
-Al-Khazneh is estimated to have been constructed during the reign of the Nabatean King Aretas IV of Philopatris (reigned approximately from 9 BCE to 40 CE).
+Al-Khazneh, widely known as the Treasury is an elaborate rock cut tomb in Petra , a city of the Nabataean Kingdom (312 BCE – 106 CE) located in Southern Jordan .
+Al-Khazneh is estimated to have been constructed during the reign of the Nabataean King Aretas IV of Philopatris (reigned approximately from 9 BCE to 40 CE).
 It was carved out of a sandstone rock face and is estimated to be almost 40 meters in height.
 Al-Khazneh (The Treasury) at Petra The first glimpse of Al-Khazneh upon exiting the Siq, the narrow gorge which leads visitors into Petra The name Treasury is attributed to the legends surrounding the urn made of sandstone which sits high on the second level of the monument .
 The local Bedouins believed that the urn contained treasures.
 This myth is linked to the biblical legend of Moses and the Israelites escaping from Egypt.
-As per the local belief, the Egyptian Pharaoh and at least part of his army escaped the closing of the Dead Sea and continued after Moses.
-The Pharaoh
+As per the local belief, the Egyptian Pharaoh and at least part of his army escaped the closing of the Dead Sea and continued after Mos...

 The Amman Citadel in Jordan